FidelusAleksander/ghcertified/content/questions/foundations/question-108.md

 ---
 archetype: "questions"
 title: "Question 108"
-question: "What is one of the main benefits for using a Personal Access Token (PAT) instead of a standard username and password in GitHub authentication?"
+question: "What is one of the main benefits for using a Personal Access Token (PAT) instead of a standard username and password for GitHub authentication?"
 draft: false
 ---